Illegal immigration to Mississippi: History

-Current political action

 Both houses of the legislature passed bills on illegal immigration, but the bills differed greatly.
-The Mississippi Senate voted against the House’s version of the immigration bill in early February, but moved to continue negotiations of the bill among the chambers in a conference committee.
+The Mississippi Senate voted against the House’s version of the immigration bill in early February, 2011, but moved to continue negotiations of the bill among the chambers in a conference committee.
 Both the House and Senate versions of the bill say that a law enforcement agent has the right to ask for proof of residency during a routine traffic stop if the officer has a reasonably suspicion that the person is in the country illegally.
 One of the main differences between the two bills is the House calls for a steep fine for businesses that hire illegal aliens.

 Politicians and citizens find themselves divided on the issue of illegal immigration in Mississippi.
-Democratic gubernatorial hopeful and current Hattiesburg Mayor Johnny DuPree doesn’t support the immigration bill because it would merely be another law passed by the state that would fall on municipal governments to fund.
-Complaints were also raised about the hurried nature of the bill's passage and that it could lead to increased racial profiling since officers would have to determine based on someone’s physical identity whether they needed to provide proof of residency.
-[3] Several religious leaders from different faiths have also expressed opposition to the legislation, saying that Jesus accepts all people, not just ones with immigration papers.
+Complaints are raised about the hurried nature of the bill's passage and that it could lead to increased racial profiling since officers would have to determine based on someone’s physical identity whether they needed to provide proof of residency.
+Several religious leaders from different faiths have also expressed opposition to the legislation, saying that Jesus accepts all people, not just ones with immigration papers.